 - If this does not work then downgrade to version 5.09.05.30 recommended by Mo Firouz.
 This worked for me on Gingerbread when my current radio and the newest radio didn’t work.

 This is complex.
 The radio as you download it cannot be loaded directly using CWM as they are only distributed in an old and incompatible format.
 Ignore the steps on the download page above.

 You can flash the radio using fastboot.
-This is an insane hassle and there must be a better way, surely?
+This is a hassle – there must be a better way, surely?